George Sheltz: Priesthood

-While working in the parish, Sheltz also served as Dean of the San Jacinto Deanery and Episcopal Vicar of the Northern Vicariate.
+While working in the parish, Sheltz also served as dean of the San Jacinto Deanery and episcopal vicar of the Northern Vicariate.

-In 2000, Pope John Paul II named Sheltz a prelate of honor, with the title of Monsignor.
-In 2007, Sheltz was named Secretariat Director for Clergy Formation and Chaplaincy Services.
-In 2010, he was named vicar general, chancellor and moderator of the curia for the Archdiocese.
+In 2000, Pope John Paul II named Sheltz a prelate of honor, with the title of monsignor.
+In 2007, Sheltz was named secretariat director for clergy formation and chaplaincy services.
+In 2010, he was named vicar general, chancellor and moderator of the curia for the archdiocese.

 Auxiliary Bishop of Galveston-Houston

-On February 21, 2012, Pope Benedict XVI appointed Sheltz as Titular Bishop of Hirina and Auxiliary Bishop of the Archdiocese of Galveston-Houston.
+On February 21, 2012, Pope Benedict XVI appointed Sheltz as titular bishop of Hirina and auxiliary bishop of Galveston-Houston.
 He was installed and consecrated at the Co-Cathedral of the Sacred Heart in Houston by Cardinal Daniel DiNardo on May 2, 2012.

-He served as Auxiliary Bishop until his retirement on June 22, 2021.
+Retirement and death

+On June 22, 2021, Sheltz retired as auxiliary bishop of Galveston-Houston.

-In June 2019, an anonymous woman alleged in a letter to the Archdiocese that Sheltz had sexually abused her in 1971.
-The author threatened to make the charge public unless the transfer of her parish priest, Hai Dang, was reversed.
-The allegation was investigated by the Congregation for the Doctrine of the Faith in Rome, which determined that they were totally baseless.
+In June 2019, an anonymous woman alleged in a letter to the archdiocese that Sheltz had sexually abused her in 1971.
+The author threatened to make the charge public unless the archdiocese reversed the transfer of her parish priest, Reverend Hai Dang..
+The allegation was investigated by the Congregation for the Doctrine of the Faith in Rome, which determined that it was totally baseless.

-Personal life and death

-Sheltz died on December 21, 2021, at the age of 75.
+Sheltz died in Houston on December 21, 2021, at the age of 75.